DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/column-visibility.md

 Import the plugins listed above to enable a user to hide or show columns at runtime.

-Specify an array of the hidden column names using the `DxTableColumnVisibility` plugin's `hiddenColumnNames` property and subscribe to the `update:hiddenColumnNames` event.
+Pass the hidden column names to the `DxTableColumnVisibility` plugin's `hiddenColumnNames` property and subscribe to the `update:hiddenColumnNames` event.
 Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-column-chooser/basic", "showThemeSelector": true })